TimBoleslawsky/data-science-vault/Notes/Distribution.md

 Then for PMF, $P(X = 7) = 1/6$ and for CDF, $P(X <= 3) = 1/2$
 ### Probability Density Function for Continuous Random Variables
 The probability density function gives us the probability that the possible outcome lies in a range from $a$ to $b$ for a **continuous** random variable $𝑓 ∶ 𝑆 → [0, ∞)$, it gives the probability $𝑃(𝑎 ≤ 𝑥 ≤ 𝑏) = \int_a^b 𝑓(𝑡)d𝑡$. *Important:* the probability of any given value $P(a = x)$ is always $0$.

+So what does the y-axis mean in this case?
+The y-axis of the PDF means that thought of as a score fore each data point on the x-axis.
+Higher values on the y-axis mean the value of X is “more likely” at that point relative to other points, but the number itself is not a probability.
+It can therefore also be called the *likelihood*, but this term also has a different meaning in traditional statistics ([[Likelihood and Posterior Distributions]]).

 The PDF must satisfy two conditions:
 - **Non-negativity**:  $f(x) \geq 0$ for all $x$ in the domain.